MikeyBurkman/partymoji/README.md

 1. Changing things while stuff is being computed can lead to undefined behavior
 2. Flickering when adding a new effect on prod
-3. Insert effects before/after current effect.
-(Can ditch current Add button)
-4. Change all of our hue stuff to use canvas when possible
+3. Change all of our hue stuff to use canvas when possible
-5. Add movement/scaling/rotation to text
+4. Add movement/scaling/rotation to text
-6. Split frame count from brightness/etc. "Set Animation Length" to change number of frames